openforis/sepal-doc/docs/source/setup/resource.rst

 In order for your request to be considered, you must:

-- change the quota to values that meet your needs (e.g. more storage and fewer instances); the values entered are suggestions that the administrator will be able to change, if needed (**1**); and
+- change the quota to values that meet your needs (e.g. more storage and fewer instances; the values entered are suggestions that the administrator will be able to change, if needed [**1**]); and
 - provide an extensive explanation for why you need these resources, as well as the project name, the type of analysis and the area of interest (AOI) (**2**).

 .. thumbnail:: ../_images/setup/resource/request.png